 All floor surfaces throughout the building shall provide a surface or finish which is smooth, waterproof, grease proof, and resistant to heavy wear.
 Safety devices shall be provided on ramps.
 All floors in baths, toilets, lavatories, beneath kitchen dish washing facilities and bedpan rooms shall have a floor covering of a continuous type.
 No cracks or joints in the floor covering shall be permitted in these rooms.
-Carpet is permitted as floor covering for the following areas, provided the carpet meets the following requirements: The carpet has a flame spread rating of seventy-five (75) or less, has a smoke density of one-hundred (100) or less, when the carpet is treated in accordance with NFPA 253, Flooring Radiant Panel Test.
+Carpet is permitted as floor covering for the following areas, provided the carpet meets the following requirements: The carpet has a flame spread rating of seventy-five (75) or less, has a smoke density of one hundred (100) or less, when the carpet is treated in accordance with NFPA 253, Flooring Radiant Panel Test.

-- Offices
+- a.
+Offices;

-- Corridors
+- b.
+Corridors;

-- Chapels
+- c.
+Chapels; and

-- Day rooms
+- d.
+Day rooms.